 What does a Quality Assurance Engineer do?

-Quality assurance engineers maintain high standards across a software’s lifecycle, working with software developers, product managers, scrum teams, and project managers alike.
+Quality assurance engineers maintain high standards across a software’s lifecycle.
+They work with software developers, product managers, scrum teams, and project managers alike.
 You are the “gate” before software goes to a customer, ensuring that every piece of code serves the end user.
-You make sure a solid QA process is in place and evolves with changes in team size, shifting objectives, project scope, and new technologies.
-While most of your work will involve running front-end and back-end tests, your projects may also include addressing product design deficiencies, automating scripts, analyzing metrics, documenting bugs, and developing continuous improvement strategies.
+Ensure a robust QA process that adapts to team changes, shifting objectives, project scope, and new technologies.
+Your tasks include running front-end and back-end tests, addressing design flaws, automating scripts, analyzing metrics, documenting bugs, and developing improvement strategies.

 Where does a quality assurance engineer work?

-Every industry is a tech industry these days—and QA engineers are employed in everything from big tech and manufacturing, to e-commerce and pharmaceuticals.
+Every industry is a tech industry these days.
+QA engineers work in various industries such as technology, manufacturing, e-commerce, and pharmaceuticals.
 QA engineer jobs in particular are quite varied.
-You may find yourself working at an MRI software company, photography company, employment agency, or audio tech laboratory.
-Or you may work for a mobile app developer, insurance company, nationwide food distributor, or media conglomerate.
+You might work at a company that develops MRI software, photography, employment agency, or audio tech.
+You could work for a mobile app developer, insurance company, food distributor, or media conglomerate.
 With an open mind, you might be surprised where your skills could take you.

 How To Become a Software Engineer

-Software engineering is a popular option for career changers, as these jobs typically provide high pay, remote flexibility, job security, and the opportunity to engage in meaningful work.
+Software engineering is a popular career choice.
+It offers high pay, remote work options, job security, and meaningful work.

 Thinking About Breaking Into a Career in Coding?

-You can prepare for a software engineer career path in as little as 12 weeks.
-Here at General Assembly, we take a consultative approach, so the first steps will involve an admissions process that explores your background, interests, personality, goals, and definition of success.
+In just 12 weeks, you can prepare for a career path as a software engineer.
+At General Assembly, we take a consultative approach.
+The first step includes an admissions process where we explore your background, interests, personality, goals, and how you define success.

 Ultimately, we want to give you all the knowledge, skills, and resources to land a career you love.
 Wondering which type of software engineer suits your personality?
 Take our quiz.